Woodland Planning Grant (WPG) contributes to the cost of producing a management plan, which is the foundation of sustainable woodland management.

 1) Macro enabled template – suitable for use in Word 2007 onward, this version of the template includes added functionality such as help boxes and drop down lists to assist with completing the template;

-2) Macro disabled template – suitable for all versions of MS Word.
+2) Macro disabled template – suitable for all versions of MS Word and Mac users.

 Sets out information relating to felling and restocking and is necessary for issuing a felling licence without the need for a stand-alone application.